 The Radio Station is covered under the College's risk management program.
-The College is exposed to various risks of loss related to torts, theft of, damage to, or destruction of property, injuries to employees and natural disasters.
+The College is exposed to various risks of loss related to torts, theft of, damage to, or destruction of property, injuries to employees, and natural disasters.
 The College is a member of the Illinois Community College Risk Management Consortium (the "Consortium").
-The Consortium is a public entity risk pool operating as a common risk management and insurance program for 14 local community colleges.
+The Consortium is a public entity risk pool operating as a common risk management and insurance program for thirteen local community colleges.
 Each college pays an annual premium to the Consortium as its pro rata share for property and casualty insurance coverage.
 The Agreement for Formation of the Consortium provides that the Consortium will be self-sustaining through member premiums and will reinsure through commercial companies.
-The College continues to carry commercial insurance coverage for sports accident insurance.